khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 ## The Mystery

 I was writing automated tests for plotly plots.
-Since plotly outputs interactive HTML rather than static vector graphics, I couldn't use [vdiffr](https://vdiffr.r-lib.org/) for snapshot testing.
-Instead, I'd render the plotly plots to temporary HTML files via `htmltools::save_html()` and then screenshot the result via webshot2.
-(I would have preferred using `plotly::save_image()`, but was working in a managed environment where kaleido wasn't installed)
+Since plotly outputs interactive HTML, I couldn't use [vdiffr](https://vdiffr.r-lib.org/) for snapshot testing as I would with static ggplot vector outputs.
+Instead, I'd render the plotly plots to temporary HTML files via `htmltools::save_html()` and screenshot the result via webshot2.
+(I would have preferred using `plotly::save_image()`, but was working in a managed environment where kaleido wasn't installed.)

-The tests would pass when I ran them interactively with `devtools::test()`, but fail when running via `devtools::check()`.
-The snapshots differed by a few pixels in margins and element sizes... not much, but enough to fail.
+The snapshots I produced when running tests interactively with `devtools::test()` did not match the results from `devtools::check()`.
+The snapshots differed by a few pixels in margins and element sizes--not much, but enough to fail.
 Since `devtools::check()` runs in a clean subprocess, something about my interactive RStudio session was affecting the results.

 I started my usual investigation: environment variables, `options()`, attached packages.
 Nothing stood out.
-This wasn't a cross-platform issue, I was running everything on the same machine.
+This wasn't a cross-platform issue...
+I was running everything on the same machine.
 What could possibly be different?

 ## The Cause